justinmwatts/ITCSS/README.md

 # ITCSS
 Inverted Triangle CSS Architecture

 Architect your CSS in a tactical way for large scale and long-term project.
-Use it with BIM for the ultimate CSS artitecture.
+Use it with BIM for the ultimate CSS architecture.